 Let’s be honest, all of us do our best when we are motivated.
 If your child is struggling with motivation, try tailoring the activity to their interests.
 This can help them feel inspired!

-In real life: If your child loves music but argues with you about clearing the table after dinner every day, maybe suggest that they can pick the “table clearing music” so you can listen while you both work on clearing the table.
-If your child argues with you about reading before bed, look for books that relate to their interests.
-Even if it isn’t the most “academic” book, that’s ok!
-Finding a topic that is motivating will take them much further!
+In real life: If your child loves music but argues with you about clearing the table after dinner suggest they can pick the “table clearing music” so you can listen while you both work on clearing the table.
+It’s hard to be mad when T Swift is blasting!

 4. Offer Empathy

-In real life: If your child is frustrated by a task like cleaning their room, it may be tempting to say, “It’s not that hard!
-I have to clean the whole rest of the house!”
-Instead, you can validate what your child is saying, and tell them, “I understand you are feeling overwhelmed.
+In real life: If your child is frustrated by cleaning their room, it’s tempting to say, “It’s not that hard!”
+Instead, validate what your child is saying.
+Try, “I understand you are feeling overwhelmed.
 I sometimes feel overwhelmed by my chores, too.
-I like to break them up into smaller parts to make it easier.
+Let’s break them up into smaller parts to make it easier.
 We could try that in your room?”
-If you are interested in learning more about teaching regulation and emotion coaching, check out our online course Creating Calm.
-We have an entire module dedicated to managing big feelings!

 Have a beautiful week,